bparanj/crystal/computer/os/linux/system-instance.md

 ## System Instance

-In Linux, the term **system instance** can refer to a few different concepts depending on the context:
+In Linux, the term **system instance** can refer to different concepts depending on the context:

 ### **Systemd Instance**
 - **Definition**: Systemd is a system and service manager for Linux operating systems.
 It initializes the system and manages system processes after booting.
 A system instance of systemd is the primary instance that starts during the boot process and manages system-wide services³.